Muruganar In His Own Words

 pacippatam aṟintuūṇ parintal̤ip pittum

 I was not aware that it was Sivaratri.
 He made me unintentionally fast on that day.
-The next day, he took me for Giri Pradakshinai.
+The next day, he took me for Giri Pradakshina.
 Recognizing my hunger, he graciously offered me food.
 His boundless compassion touched my heart deeply.

 Smt.T.R.Kanakammal observed that whenever Muruganar spoke of this incident, he would become emotional and tears would well up in his eyes.
 He would often find it difficult to continue speaking, so great was his gratitude for Bhagavan's boundless compassion.